Aidan-McNay/fast-robots-docs/docs/lab9.rst

    :width: 90%
    :class: bottompadding

-From the data for each point, I was able to make a polar plot in the robot frame, as well as a Cartesian plot of points in the global frame, to verify they matched what we would expect from the setup.
-For each point, I used two sets of measured data; these tended to match fairly well both with each other and the global frame
+With the data, I was able to make a polar plot in the robot frame, as well as a Cartesian plot of points in the global frame, to verify they matched expectations.
+For each point,
+I used two sets of measured data; these tended to match fairly well both with each other and the global frame
 (albeit with noise in the measurements)

+.. admonition:: Correcting Angle

+   During this step, I noticed that many measurements were slightly skewed from what we expected.
+This is likely due to the DMP drifting when stationary at the first point from gyroscope noise, then correcting when moving (something I observed when implementing the DMP).
+To fix this, I added a constant angle offset to 2-3 data sets

 :math:`(-3, -2)`
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""